A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Benchmarks and Evaluation

-(2)~\textit{VQAScore:} on OK-VQA dataset, another official VQA Score is provided ~\cite{Marino2019OK-VQA:Knowledge}, which partially rewards the model if it generates a less popular answer among human responses:
+(2) \textit{VQAScore~\cite{Agrawal2017VQA:Answering}} is generally considered an improved evaluation metric over \textit{EM} on datasets where multiple correct answers are provided for a single question (e.g. OK-VQA~\cite{Marino2019OK-VQA:Knowledge}).
+It partially rewards the model if it generates a less popular answer among human responses: $\mathrm{VQAScore}(\hat{a}, S)=\mathrm{min}(\#s(\hat{a})/3,1) $

+(3) \textit{BEM~\cite{Bulian2022TomaytoEvaluation}} is a semantic evaluation metric that utilizes a pre-trained BERT model to determine the relevance between a candidate answer and the ground truth.
+It maps both sequences into a high-dimensional embedding space to calculate a matching score, which allows for a more flexible assessment than exact string matching by capturing synonyms and semantic equivalence in open-ended KB-VQA tasks~\cite{Mensink2023EncyclopedicCategories}.

-(3)~\textit{Recall (Recall@K):} Recall rate is a prevalent evaluation metric for information retrieval systems, measuring the proportion of relevant documents successfully retrieved from the total $K$ returned relevant documents.
+(4) \textit{Recall (Recall@K)} is a prevalent evaluation metric for information retrieval systems, measuring the proportion of relevant documents successfully retrieved from the total $K$ returned relevant documents.
 For datasets such as InfoSeek~\cite{Chen2023CanQuestions}, which provide ground-truth relevant passages, recall serves as a crucial metric to assess how effectively the system retrieves the expected relevant knowledge.

-(4)~\textit{Pseudo Relevance Recall (PRR@K):} In the more open-ended cases ~\cite{Lin2022RetrievalKnowledge, Lin2023Fine-grainedAnswering} where ground-truth knowledge is not specified, pseudo-relevance labels are usually adopted.
+(5)~\textit{Pseudo Relevance Recall (PRR@K):} In the more open-ended cases ~\cite{Lin2022RetrievalKnowledge, Lin2023Fine-grainedAnswering} where ground-truth knowledge is not specified, pseudo-relevance labels are usually adopted.
 The retrieval performance will be evaluated by counting the number of questions that successfully retrieve documents with correct answers contained in top-K retrieval results.
-However, it is worth noted that pseudo-relevance labels rely on automatically generated or heuristically assigned relevance judgments, they may introduce noise and inaccuracies, leading to potential biases in evaluation.
+However, it is worth noted that pseudo-relevance labels rely on direct keyword matching, they may introduce noise and inaccuracies, leading to potential biases in evaluation.